-In Table \ref{tbl:stats} we present statistics on the LP relaxation quality.
-As discussed before, the hypothesis is that the formulation \eqref{eq:dp2_obj}-\eqref{eq:dp2_z_bin} (implemented in v1.1 of the package) is considerably tighter than \eqref{eq:dp_obj}-\eqref{eq:dp_z_bin} (implemented in v0.1).
-The results from the pig farm problem strongly support this, as more than half of the LP relaxation solutions for the novel formulation are within 20\% of the optimal solution, while the solutions using \eqref{eq:dp_obj}-\eqref{eq:dp_z_bin} are orders of magnitude further from the optimal solution.
+In Table \ref{tbl:stats}, we present statistics on the quality of the LP relaxation.
+As discussed before, the hypothesis is that the formulation \eqref{eq:dp2_obj}-\eqref{eq:dp2_z_bin} is considerably tighter than \eqref{eq:dp_obj}-\eqref{eq:dp_z_bin}.
+The results from the pig farm problem strongly support this, as more than half of the LP relaxation solutions for the novel formulation are within 25\% of the optimal solution, while the solutions using \eqref{eq:dp_obj}-\eqref{eq:dp_z_bin} are orders of magnitude further from the optimal solution.

 Figure \ref{fig:spu} shows the process of improving solutions in the single policy update (SPU) heuristic.
-For the 50 instances in this test set, the last solution is found within one second, and it is the optimal solution, despite \citet{lauritzen2001representing} showing that this version of the pig farm problem is not soluble, and the SPU heuristic is thus not guaranteed to find the optimal solution.
-While the single policy update heuristic is successful in finding good initial solutions quickly, the effect of providing the solver with these initial solutions is negligible (Figure \ref{fig:sol_times}).
-Combined with the increased performance of the improved formulation, this strongly suggests that improving the LP relaxation bound is much more relevant for improving solution times.
+For the 50 instances in this test set, the last solution is found within eight seconds, and the solution is the global optimum in all but one of the instances.
+Note that \citet{lauritzen2001representing} showed that this version of the pig farm problem is not soluble, and thus the SPU heuristic is not guaranteed to find the optimal solution.
+We observe that while the single policy update heuristic is successful in finding good initial solutions quickly, the effect of providing the solver with these initial solutions is negligible (see Figure \ref{fig:sol_times}).
+Thus, our results suggest that improving the LP relaxation bound has a much greater impact on improving the solution time.